celeft01/Machine-Learning-Projects/README.md

 # Machine Learning Projects

 This repository contains a collection of machine learning projects showcasing a variety of techniques and approaches within the field.
-Each project includes well-documented code, methodologies, and analyses to help understand key concepts and applications.
+Each project includes code and relevant files to help understand key concepts and applications.

 ---